BlenderCharacters/4_Animation_Pricipals/README.md

 + Useful for more organic or random movement
 + Great for movement that lacks a known end position

-### Anticipation

-+ Guides a clue of what is about to happen
-+ Makes an animation look more realistic
-+ Prepares viewers for the next action
-+ Avoid competing actions in complex models and scenes

 Timing
 Ease In and Ease Out